-The College's Safeguarding Policy draws upon the duties conferred by the Children Acts 1989 and 2004, S175/157 of the 2002 Education Act (as amended), the Education & Inspections Act 2006, the Serious Crimes Act (2015), The Children and Social Work Act 2017, The Education and Training (Welfare of Children) Act 2021, The Mental Capacity Act 2005, The Care Act 2014, the Apprenticeships, Skills, Children and Learning Act 2009 (as amended) and the guidance contained in 'Working Together to Safeguard Children' (2020), 'Keeping Children Safe in Education' (DfE 2023), 'What to do if you're worried a child is being abused' (DfE 2015), 'Sexual Violence and Sexual Harassment in Schools & Colleges' (DfE), 'Meeting digital and technology standards in schools and colleges' (DfE 3/23) and the multi-agency procedures produced by the London Safeguarding Children Partnership, as adopted by the Southwark Local Safeguarding Partnership.
-As a Relevant Agency, the College will adhere to the policies and procedures and Criteria for Action as published by the Southwark LSP.
-The policy is applicable to all on-site, off-site and online activities undertaken by students whilst they are the responsibility of the College.
+The College's Safeguarding Policy draws upon the duties conferred by the Children Acts 1989 and 2004, S175/157 of the 2002 Education Act (as amended), the Education & Inspections Act 2006, the Serious Crimes Act (2015), The Children and Social Work Act 2017, The Education and Training (Welfare of Children) Act 2021, The Mental Capacity Act 2005, The Care Act 2014, the Apprenticeships, Skills, Children and Learning Act 2009 (as amended) and the guidance contained in 'Working Together to Safeguard Children' (2023), 'Keeping Children Safe in Education' (DfE September 2024), 'What to do if you're worried a child is being abused' (DfE 2015), 'Sexual Violence and Sexual Harassment in Schools & Colleges' (DfE), 'Meeting digital and technology standards in schools and colleges' (DfE 3/23) and the multiagency procedures produced by the London Safeguarding Children Partnership, as adopted by the Southwark Local Safeguarding Partnership.
+As a Relevant Agency, the College will adhere to the policies and procedures and Criteria for Action as published by the London Safeguarding Children Partnership.
+The policy is applicable to all on-site, off-site and online activities undertaken by students whilst they are the responsibility of the College: including students who might be placed in Alternative Provision.

-We will ensure that all school staff have read and understood Part One or Annex A of the 2023-24 'Keeping Children Safe in Education' guidance, as appropriate to their role with children and young people.
+We will ensure that all school staff have read and understood Part One or Annex A of the 2024-25 'Keeping Children Safe in Education' guidance, as appropriate to their role with children and young people.
 In respect of students aged 18 and over, we will adhere to the principles and procedures detailed in 'Protecting adults at risk: London multi-agency policy and procedures for protecting adults at risk from abuse', as adopted by the Southwark Safeguarding Adults Partnership.